flare-foundation/rnat-distribution-tool/README.md

 ## Add CSV file with rewards data
 Create a CSV file named `rewards-data.csv` with the following columns
 - `recipient address` - address of the recipient
-- `amount wei` - amount of rNat to distribute in wei
+- `amount wei` - amount (in wei) of rNat to distribute to the recipient

 and put it to the root of the project.